MathewKJ2048/LineWorld/README.md

 1) Ensure that python version 3 is installed.
 2) Ensure that [pygame](https://www.pygame.org/news) is installed.
-3) Download all the .py files in this repository.
+3) Download all the .py files in the [src](https://github.com/MathewKJ2048/LineWorld/src) folder.
 4) Run `main.py`

 ## Creating meshes: